Shuruni/YggFinance/README.md

 To run the project locally, just run `docker-compose up` in the project's root directory.
 Once everything is up and running, you can access the webApp at http://localhost:1337

+To rebuild the project after making changes, run `docker-compose build`

 for production builds, instead run `TODO` with the `<url>` that you are tunneling http://localhost:1337 to.

 ## Project Proposal